 For vaccination info, visit the Student Health Center website.

 Housing works closely with University, local and state health officials to stay up to date on COVID-19 best practices and safety guidelines.
 For more information, on testing in the residence halls, visit Campus Virus Testing.

 If possible, please wait to do laundry until your isolation time is over.
-If you cannot wait to do laundry, we ask that you utilize the laundry room closest to your room when it’s the least occupied or empty.
+If you cannot wait to do laundry, we ask that you utilize the laundry room closest to your room when it’s the least occupied or empty, and wear a mask.